 §18.
-Another suggestion about the nature of thoughts is less easy to place within a non-behavioristic theory of mind, and that is the idea of possible-world interpretations of propositional attitude ascriptions.27 In this approach one says A believes p if p is true in every possible world compatible with what A believes.
+Another suggestion about the nature of thoughts is less easy to place within a non-behavioristic theory of mind, and that is the idea of possible-world interpretations of propositional attitude ascriptions.25 In this approach one says A believes p if p is true in every possible world compatible with what A believes.
 This may seem circular, but one can take as primitive A's acceptance or grasping of a set of possible worlds, among which A's actual world is supposed to lie.
 With such a primitive conception, talk about beliefs is reduced to talk that does not involve beliefs in an attractive way.

 However, this approach suffers from several difficulties.
 First, it entails that an agent's beliefs are closed with respect to logical consequence.
-It is certainly not obvious that (or if) the functional specifications for beliefs of any sufficiently rigorous intuitive psychology entail deductive closure, yet such closure seems to be an inescapable consequence of the possibleworld approach.
+It is certainly not obvious that (or if) the functional specifications for beliefs of any sufficiently rigorous intuitive psychology entail deductive closure, yet such closure seems to be an inescapable consequence of the possible-world approach.
 A second difficulty is that the earlier arguments about the ungraspability of meaning would seem to have similar force for the graspability of a set of possible worlds.
-If these problems are not enough, the third difficulty with the possible world approach arises when we try to extend the idea to other attitudes.
+If these problems are not enough, the third difficulty with the possible world approach arises when we try to extend the idea to other sorts of attitudes.
 If we take exact analogies for interpreting ascriptions of desires, hopes, fears, angers, etc., we get the same closure problem.
 But it is a strange psychology which does not allow for conflicting yet limited set of desires (or beliefs, for that matter).
 I can desire to have my cake and eat it too and still not desire nuclear war.
-In addition, a psychology should be sensitive not just to logical incompatibility between desires but also to compatibility with respect to the agent's beliefs, yet the straightforward possible-world approach cannot incorporate such a notion.
-Instead, the only way open for making sense of possible-world compatibility seems to be by using the psychological theories to determine possible worlds as compatible sets of mental attitudes.
+In addition, a psychology should be sensitive not just to logical incompatibility between desires but also to compatibility with respect to the agent's beliefs, yet the straightforward possible-world compatibility seems to be by using the psychological theories to determine possible worlds as compatible sets of mental attitudes.
 And this is simply an acknowledgement of the anti-reductionist arguments mentioned earlier in support of functionalism.

-27See, for instance, [Hintikka 1971].
+25See, for instance, [HINTIKKA 1971].

+II.
 Views on the nature of machines